flyteorg/flyte/rfc/system/3346-array-node.md

 #### flyteconsole

 The current flyteconsole support for `map_task` (ie. subtasks that are TaskNode) should be backwards compatible with this proposed ArrayNode implementation.
 However, the additional support for mapping over different Flyte Node types at scale will require some thought and design for an intuitive UI.
-This information will be reported with the same parent/child relationship that is currently used for subworkflows / dynamtic tasks / etc, but these visualizations are not designed to scale into thousands of subnode executions.
+This information will be reported with the same parent/child relationship that is currently used for subworkflows / dynamic tasks / etc, but these visualizations are not designed to scale into thousands of subnode executions.

 ## 4 Metrics & Dashboards